 The most important element of a smart inbound marketing strategy is content.
 After all, the other common term for inbound marketing is content marketing!
-In content marketing, you draw in your ideal client by producing relevant content that answers the questions that they are looking for on the internet.
+In content marketing, you draw in your ideal client by producing relevant content that answers the questions that they are looking for on the internet and your property management blog.

 By answering these questions, you are setting yourself up naturally for search engine optimization success as well as creating a valuable resource that clients will come to trust and reference time and time again.
 Eventually, if you've shown your prospective client that you are the solution to the problem they've been trying to solve, that prospect will allow you to contact them and begin the relationship.